Monotonicity: Sliding Window

 Problem 2.
 Minimum Number of Replacements to Make Array Continuous

 An array of integers is continuous if its numbers can be rearranged to an arithmetic sequence with a common difference of 1.
-For example, [4, 2, 5, 3] is continuous; [1, 2, 3, 3, 5, 6] is not.
-Given an integer array $A$, return the minimum number of replacements to make $A$ continuous.
+For example, [4, 2, 5, 3] is continuous; but [1, 2, 3, 3, 5, 6] is not.
+Given an integer array $A$, return the minimum number of replacements needed to make $A$ continuous.
 In each replacement, any number can be replaced.

 Without loss of generosity, we can assume there are no duplicates in $A$, and $A$ is sorted.
 This is because duplicates must be replaced and whether an array is continuous does not depend on the order of elements.